“Everything should be made as simple as possible, but not simpler.”– Albert Einstein

 “We never set out to become the biggest outdoor clothing manufacture,” Chouinard told his staff when he announced the downsizing, “only the best.”

 Driven by Chouinard’s vision, Patagonia cut back the number of items in their product line.
 They switched to organic and recycled materials.
 They dropped exotic colours so they could use only natural dyes.

 Did it work?

 “Every time we’ve done the right thing,” Chouinard said at a conference I attended, “our profits increased.”

-But it is critical to see it as a process—as actions within an organizing structure—that supports what you do want to create.
+It is best to see decluttering as a process—an action within an organizing framework—that supports what you do want to create.

-When you envision the kind and quality of room, house, life, or business you most want, the mess that upsets you is best seen as merely current reality as-it-is, and not as a “problem” that you must solve, or merely get rid of.
+When you envision the kind and quality of room, house, life, or business you most want, the current mess that upsets you is best seen as reality as-it-is.
+Not as a “problem” you must solve, or get rid of.

-When you can see both a vision of the result you want and the current state of that result in mind at the same time, you set up a useful “creative tension” that both energizes and guides your action in the direction of what you want.
+When you hold your vision and “the mess” in mind together, you set up a “creative tension” that energizes and guides your action in the direction of what you want.

-It can be a way of creating the necessary—that which you deeply desire and would love to see exist in your room, home, life or business.
+Simplifying is a way of creating the necessary—that which you would love to see exist in your room, home, life or business … world.

 And why, as Leonardo de Vinci said, “Simplicity is the ultimate sophistication.”